Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

 Although Theorem~\ref{teo:gpi_sf} is inexorably related to the characterization of \M\ in~(\ref{eq:M}), it does not depend on the definition of SFs in any way.
 Here SFs are the \emph{mechanism} used to efficiently apply the protocol suggested by Theorem~\ref{teo:gpi_sf}.
 When SFs are used the value function approximations are given by $\Qt^{\piexpj}_i(s, a) = \tilde{\vpsi}^{\piexpj}(s,a)^\t \wt_i$.
-The modules $\tilde{\vpsi}^{\piexpj}$ are computed and stored when the agent is learning the tasks $M_j$; when faced with a new task $M_i$ the agent computes an approximation of $\w_i$, which is a supervised learning problem, and then uses the policy $\pi$ defined in Theorem~\ref{teo:gpi_sf} to learn $\tilde{\vpsi}^{\piexpi}$.
-Note that we do not assume that either ${\vpsi}^{\piexpj}$ or $\w_i$ is computed exactly: the effect of errors in $\tilde{\vpsi}^{\piexpj}$ and $\wt_i$ in the approximation of $Q^{\piexpj}_i(s, a)$ is accounted for by the term $\epsilon$ appearing in~(\ref{eq:ub_epsilon}).
-As shown in~(\ref{eq:bound_w}), if $\epsilon$ is small and the agent has seen enough tasks the performance of $\pi$ on $M_i$ should already be good, which suggests that it will also speed up the process of learning $\tilde{\vpsi}^{\piexpi}$.
-In the next section we verify empirically how these effects manifest in practice.
+The modules $\tilde{\vpsi}^{\piexpj}$ are computed and stored when the agent is learning the tasks $M_j$; when faced with a new task $M_i$ the agent computes an approximation of $\w_i$, which is a supervised learning problem, and then uses the GPI policy $\pi$ defined in Theorem~\ref{teo:gpi_sf} to learn $\tilde{\vpsi}^{\piexpi}$.
+Note that we do not assume that either ${\vpsi}^{\piexpj}$ or $\w_i$ is computed exactly: the effect of errors in $\tilde{\vpsi}^{\piexpj}$ and $\wt_i$ are accounted for by the term $\epsilon$ appearing in~(\ref{eq:ub_epsilon}).
+As shown in~(\ref{eq:bound_w}), if $\epsilon$ is small and the agent has seen enough tasks the performance of $\pi$ on $M_i$ should already be good, which suggests it may also speed up the process of learning $\tilde{\vpsi}^{\piexpi}$.

+Interestingly, Theorem~\ref{teo:gpi_sf} also provides guidance for some practical algorithmic choices.
+Since in an actual implementation one wants to limit the number of SFs $\tilde{\vpsi}^{\piexpj}$ stored in memory, the corresponding vectors $\wt_j$ can be used to decide which ones to keep.
+For example, one can create a new $\tilde{\vpsi}^{\piexpi}$ only when $\min_j || \wt_i - \wt_j||$ is above a given threshold; alternatively, once the maximum number of SFs has been reached, one can replace $\tilde{\vpsi}^{\piexpk}$, where $k = \argmin_j || \wt_i - \wt_j||$ (here $\w_i$ is the current task).